securityRelic/coptix-py/README.md

 ## Overview

-Notes and and code guidance for automating the use of the Sophos Cloud Optix REST API
+Notes and code guidance for automating the use of the Sophos Cloud Optix REST API

 ## Scope